PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 **Improvements to model:**

-- Rather than using somewhat arbitrary values for fixture difficulty, clearly I model could be made to derive these.
+- Rather than using somewhat arbitrary values for fixture difficulty, clearly a model could be made to derive these.
 As mentioned, this will be covered in another post.
 - The fixture difficulty could be player dependent as well as team dependent.
 In this case, line 7 and 8 in Figure 3 of the Appendix might get a different score if one of the Crystal Palace players is in better form than the other.
 - The model could take into account what players already exist in the squad and hence only consider combinations of middle men which fall within the remaining budget and available places.
 This reduces computation time and provides a clearer view of the options available.

 ## Appendix

 {% include figure image_path="/images/Making the middle count/Figure 1.jpg" alt="this is a placeholder image" caption="Figure 1.
-Data frame after delating teams with no interesting teams and some rearranging." %}
+Dataframe after deleting teams with no interesting players and some rearranging." %}

 {% include figure image_path="/images/Making the middle count/Figure 2.jpg" alt="this is a placeholder image" caption="Figure 2.
 The first 18 rows of PlayerMatrix." %}